 While in Tortilla Flat, get some ice cream and walk around this little town.
 The restaurant serves killer chili and a great burger.Continue to 5 of 10 below.

 05 of 10

 If you are brave enough, don't turn around and go home after your stop at Tortilla Flat.
 Keep going on this magnificent drive toward Fish Creek Hill.
-You'll still have pavement on the Apache Trail for a few more miles past Tortilla Flat until you get to mile marker #220.
-The dirt road is much better than it used to be, however, being well graded to accommodate the traffic it bears.
-There are plenty of hairpin turns and switch-backs, so be careful.
+You'll still have pavement on the Apache Trail for a few more miles past Tortilla Flat until you get to mile marker No. 220.
+The dirt road is much better than it used to be, and it's well-graded to accommodate the traffic it bears.
+But there are plenty of hairpin turns and switchbacks to keep you on your toes.

-As far as supplies go, make sure you have plenty of water, a cell phone (hope for reception if you have an emergency), sunglasses, and a hat if you intend to get out of the car at various scenic view stops.
+Make sure you have plenty of water, a cellphone (although you might not get any service), sunglasses, and a hat if you intend to get out of the car at various scenic view stops.
 A full tank of gas is a good idea.Continue to 6 of 10 below.

 06 of 10